It looks like you're using IE11...

 Projects are expected to explore cultural identity and expression through a story-based initiative that also includes a creative response or output.

-Grants are open to not-for-profit Belfast-based community groups and cultural organisations which have been formally constituted and have a bank account in their name.
-Applications from collaborating groups are welcome, but there must be a lead applicant responsible for managing the grant.
+Grants were open to not-for-profit Belfast-based community groups and cultural organisations which have been formally constituted and have a bank account in their name.
+Applications from collaborating groups were welcome, where there was a lead applicant responsible for managing the grant.
 Funded projects must be delivered in Belfast.